Cartoon Network (Canada): Boomerang

-On November 4, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application from Teletoon to launch Teletoon Kapow!, a Category B digital cable and satellite channel devoted "programming from international markets, featuring the latest trends in non-violent action, adventure, superheroes, comedy and interactivity."
+On November 4, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application from Teletoon to launch Teletoon Kapow!, a Category B digital cable and satellite channel devoted to international programming containing "non-violent action, adventure, superheroes, comedy and interactivity."
 On February 2, 2012, Teletoon announced that it would launch a local Cartoon Network channel in Canada.
-It debuted using the Teletoon Kapow! license on July 4, 2012.
+It launched using the Teletoon Kapow! license on July 4, 2012.

-As of September 1, 2015, Cartoon Network operates under the broadcast license originally granted for Teletoon Retro.
-Corus then had the Teletoon Kapow! license revoked on October 2, 2015.
+On September 1, 2015, the channel started operating under the broadcast license originally granted for Teletoon Retro.
+The previous license for the channel intended for Teletoon Kapow! was revoked on October 2, 2015.

 Concurrent with the rebranding of Teletoon itself as Cartoon Network, the original Cartoon Network channel was relaunched as a Canadian version of Boomerang.

 Teletoon+

-Teletoon+ is a subscription video on demand service which launched September 1, 2022 on Amazon Prime Video Channels, replacing Corus's previous Nick+ service (which was a streaming counterpart to its Nickelodeon channel).
+Teletoon+ is a subscription video on demand service which launched September 1, 2022, on Amazon Prime Video Channels, replacing Corus's previous Nick+ service (which was a streaming counterpart to its Nickelodeon channel).
 The service features exclusive content acquired from Cartoon Network and Warner Bros.
 Animation.

 Former

 Teletoon Retro

-Teletoon Retro was a Category B digital cable and satellite channel that debuted in fall 2007, and was named after a program block that featured classic animated series.
-Shows seen on the channel included The Tom and Jerry Show, The Bugs Bunny & Tweety Show, Scooby-Doo, The Flintstones, The Raccoons, The Jetsons, The Pink Panther, Fat Albert and the Cosby Kids, Inspector Gadget, and Gumby.
+Teletoon Retro was a Category B digital cable and satellite channel that launched in fall 2007, and was named after a program block that featured classic animated series.
+Programming shown on the channel included The Tom & Jerry Show, The Bugs Bunny & Tweety Show, Scooby-Doo, The Flintstones, The Raccoons, The Jetsons, The Pink Panther, Fat Albert and the Cosby Kids, Inspector Gadget, and Gumby.

-The channel was discontinued on September 1, 2015, with Disney Channel (on Bell Aliant, Bell Satellite TV, EastLink, Telus Optik TV, VMedia, Vidéotron, MTS, Bell Fibe TV, NorthernTel, Novus, and Zazeen), or Cartoon Network (on Shaw Direct/Shaw Cable, Rogers Cable, SaskTel and many independent providers) taking over its slot on several aforementioned providers.
-In the years since, Teletoon has aired classic programming during non-peak viewing hours.
+The channel was discontinued on September 1, 2015, and was replaced by either Disney Channel (on Bell Aliant, Bell Satellite TV, EastLink, Telus Optik TV, VMedia, Vidéotron, MTS, Bell Fibe TV, NorthernTel, Novus, and Zazeen), or Cartoon Network (on Shaw Direct/Shaw Cable, Rogers Cable, SaskTel and many independent providers) on several aforementioned providers.
+Following Teletoon Retro's closure, the channel would air classic programming during non-peak viewing hours.